Do electric heaters use a lot of electricity?

 Let’s calculate this step-by-step:

-- If you run it for 1 hour, it will consume 1.5 kWh of electricity.
+- How much electric does a space heater use?
+If you run it for 1 hour, this space heater will consume 1.5 kWh of electricity per hour.

 - Price of electricity is let’s say $0.1319 per kWh.